Wikia/guidelines/ConsulAndServiceDiscovery/README.md

 The API gateway gateway can then traverse this tree to create mappings between the service names and the physical `address:port` tuples that identify each instance.

+#### Internal-only Resources

+If a service needs to separate internal and external resources they can do so by running a server on a separate port and registering it explicitly with consul using the `admin.api` tag (as an example).